 Cost-share requirements are determined in the proposal stage and if included in a proposal and subsequent award, cost-share will be held to the same standards as the sponsor funded award in regards to personnel, purchasing, prior approvals, tracking, reporting, and spending down.
 All committed cost sharing must be tracked and may require reporting.

 Indirect costs include the facilities and administrative costs that are not easily assigned to specific projects such as physical building space, utilities, technological services, minor office supplies and printing, and administrative staff of the department and university, among other real costs.
-Please review the SU Indirect Policy for more information.
+Please review the for more information.
 When an indirect or administrative rate are charged to a grant, the items considered indirect costs cannot be directly charged to the award.

 The Grant Accountant will charge indirects, based on your expenses, to your budget at the end of each month.